leafo/moonscript/README.md

 # MoonScript

 MoonScript is a programmer friendly language that compiles into [Lua](http://www.lua.org/).
 It gives you the power of the fastest scripting language combined with a rich set of features.
+It runs on Lua 5.1 and 5.2.

 See <http://moonscript.org>.